-- A. Philosophy::: The City will administer the program on the theory of containment, the approach of which utilizes a minimum of backflow devices and isolates the customer from the public water supply so that contamination of the public water system does not occur.
-If he/she so desires, the owner may utilize public health officials or private consultants to assist in the survey of his/hertheir facilities and to assist in the selection of proper fixture isolation devices and the proper installation of these devices. - B. The owner shall allow his/hertheir property to be inspected for possible cross-connections and shall follow the provisions of the Department's program and the Division's regulations if a cross-connection is required.
+- A. Philosophy::- The City will administer the program on the theory of containment, the approach of which utilizes a minimum of backflow devices and isolates the customer from the public water supply so that contamination of the public water system does not occur.
+If he/she so desires, the owner may utilize public health officials or private consultants to assist in the survey of <a href="https://historycommons.org/historycommo - B. The owner shall allow his/hertheir property to be inspected for possible cross-connections and shall follow the provisions of the Department's program and the Division's regulations if a cross-connection is required.